 Several database engines are supported.
 Be sure to follow the requirements listed for your database, they are real requirements not recommendations.

 Create an empty schema and a sonarqube user.
 Grant this sonarqube user permissions to create, update and delete objects for this schema.
-The charset of the database has to be set to "UTF-8" and the language (database and user) to "English".

 Microsoft SQL Server